zenzike/vim-haskell/README.md

 Whenever you write to your file, [syntastic](https://github.com/scrooloose/syntastic/) is run in order to check your syntax.
-It will also try to run [hlint](http://hackage.haskell.org/package/hlint/) and make suggestions to improve your code.
+This works by using both [hdevtools](https://github.com/bitc/hdevtools) and [hlint](http://hackage.haskell.org/package/hlint/) to make suggestions to improve your code.

+I tend to use only `hdevtools`, but cranked up for all warnings, so this is in my `.vimrc`:

+    let g:syntastic_haskell_checkers = ['hdevtools']
+    let g:hdevtools_options = '-g -Wall'

 ### Unicode Entry